CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/func_healthcharger/entity.md

 <li class="imagepadding" markdown="1"><b>2048 </b> : <span style="color:#9fc5e8;">Not in Deathmatch</span> : Obsolete in Sven Co-op.
 Makes the entity don't appear in Multiplayer Games.</li>
 </ul>
 </div>
-<div class="notices blue">The medkit will refill once the player has recharged his health to his maximum health; the healthcharger still needs to have health remaining for that to work.</div>
+<div class="notices blue" markdown="1">The medkit will refill once the player has recharged his health to his maximum health; the healthcharger still needs to have health remaining for that to work.</div>
-<div class="notices blue">Charging the medkit won't drain the healthcharger.</div>
+<div class="notices blue" markdown="1">Charging the medkit won't drain the healthcharger.</div>
-<div class="notices blue">Func_healthcharger supports to have a name (even if it is not listed in object properties).
+<div class="notices blue" markdown="1">Func_healthcharger supports to have a name (even if it is not listed in object properties).
 You can set it by adding "targetname" key with SmartEdit mode disabled.
 Now entity can be killed and triggered to heal an activator by one point.</div>